 From two-year-old kids to elderly folks, from international photographers to local horse lovers were gathered on the open steppe and celebrated and captured this thrilling cultural festival.
 During the festival, the atmosphere among the Mongols was amazing, everyone was so emotional they respected their horses and elders, their greetings with each other, their customs and traditions everything was incredible.

 Local nomads and foreign visitors during the steppe horse festival

 Beautiful fashionable couples compete for their traditional costume, horse equipping and riding skills at the horse festival

 And they did not only show off their horse skills but also, perform traditional music, dance, and elegant decorated saddles, bridles and equipping techniques.
 In the evening, folklore performance was held in the local theatre, here you will immerse yourself in one of the Mongolian wonders.

 The Mongol craftsmen over centuries created their own saddles and its decorative silver ornaments

 The Steppe Horse Festival is not all about the horses, but also it is about folk music, dance and arts

 "Taiga" breed - Mongolian hunting dog

 Steppe Horse Festival or winter Horse Festival was known in the world for by the stunning images, taken by Batzaya Choijiljav.
 And then started to be attracted by international photographers.
-Quantity of visitors, participants and photographers have been increasing for this attractive event, year by year.
-You will feel real human being among these friendly Mongolians and it is one of the must see events in Asia.
+The quantity of visitors, participants and photographers have been increasing for this attractive event, year by year.
+You will feel real human being among these friendly Mongolians and it is one of the must-see events in Asia.